Molly Christian Tyler

 A healthy work-life balance is key no matter what kind of job you have.
 However, when your personal life and your work are more closely intertwined than most peoples’, you have to be intentional about maintaining boundaries.

-For example, having your work email open on the laptop you use to browse Buzzfeed or Facebook could lead to answering client inquiries during your leisure time.
+For example, having your work email open on the laptop you use to browse social media or work on your creative projects could lead to answering client inquiries during your leisure time.
 The same goes for your smartphone.

 Pro: You Can Create Your Ideal Work Environment